AmirBuddy/BS-Tree-maker/README.md

 While using inorder and postorder/preorder to construct BSTs is a common technique, this implementation stands out for its elegant design:
 - **Queues as input**: Using queues to directly represent the traversals avoids overhead of mapping individual nodes.
 The queues serve dual purpose of input and driving recursion.
 - **Single build function**: By detecting traversal type upfront, `build()` can handle both cases seamlessly.
+- **Matching recursion to structure**: Splitting queues to mirror tree structure results in clean recursive implementation.
+- **Bottom up construction**: Building subtrees bottom up with correct roots mirrors natural construction flow.
+- **Root detection**: Simple checking of root against queue front to distinguish postorder vs preorder traversals.

+Together these choices result in a compact, optimized algorithm which elegantly reflects the underlying recursive tree structure.
+The use of queues, in particular, eliminates unnecessary mappings and results in an input-driven recursive design.

+So while using inorder/postorder/preorder is common, the specific techniques here demonstrate thoughtfulness and care in arriving at an algorithm that directly matches the problem constraints.
+The result is clean, efficient code with minimal overhead.

 # Usage
 Provide inorder traversal, followed by postorder or preorder traversal: